JVanBuskirk/ScoreEvent/README.md

 # ScoreEvent
 ScoreEvent is a score processor and player class for Pyo.
-ScoreEvent incorporates a modified version of PMask for alogrithmic composition.
+ScoreEvent incorporates a modified version of PMask for algorithmic composition.

 ### Basic Example